odchebotarev/GitHub-Followers/README.md

 <img src="/Screenshots/02_FollowersScreen.png" width="33%"> <img src="/Screenshots/03_FollowersScreenLoading.png" width="33%">

 ## 3. User Info Screen
-See info of typed user by tapping the "User Info" button or his followers by tapping the follower.
+See info about current user by tapping the "User Info" button or his followers by tapping the follower's cell.
 Tap the "GitHub Profile" button to open profile URL by Safari Viewer or tap the "Get followers" button to see selected follower's followers.
 Tap the plus button to add user to your favorites.
 <br><br>
 <img src="/Screenshots/04_UserInfoScreen.png" width="33%"> <img src="/Screenshots/05_SafariScreen.png" width="33%">

 ## 4. Favorites Screen
 See your favorite users.
-Tap the user to see his followers.
+Tap the user's cell to see his followers.
 Swipe left to delete user from favorites.
 <br><br>
 <img src="/Screenshots/06_FavoritesScreen.png" width="33%">